Physics beyond the Standard Model: Supersymmetry

 Supersymmetry extends the Standard Model by adding another class of symmetries to the Lagrangian.
 These symmetries exchange fermionic particles with bosonic ones.
 Such a symmetry predicts the existence of supersymmetric particles, abbreviated as sparticles, which include the sleptons, squarks, neutralinos and charginos.
 Each particle in the Standard Model would have a superpartner whose spin differs by 1/2 from the ordinary particle.
 Due to the breaking of supersymmetry, the sparticles are much heavier than their ordinary counterparts; they are so heavy that existing particle colliders may not be powerful enough to produce them.

 Neutrinos

+In the Standard Model, neutrinos cannot spontaneously change flavor.
+Measurements however indicated that neutrinos do spontaneously change flavor, in what is called neutrino oscillations.

-In the standard model, neutrinos have exactly zero mass.
-This is a consequence of the standard model containing only left-handed neutrinos.
-With no suitable right-handed partner, it is impossible to add a renormalizable mass term to the standard model.
-Measurements however indicated that neutrinos spontaneously change flavour, which implies that neutrinos have a mass.
+Neutrino oscillations are usually explained using massive neutrinos.
+In the Standard Model, neutrinos have exactly zero mass, as the Standard Model only contains left-handed neutrinos.
+With no suitable right-handed partner, it is impossible to add a renormalizable mass term to the Standard Model.

 These measurements only give the mass differences between the different flavours.
-The best constraint on the absolute mass of the neutrinos comes from precision measurements of tritium decay, providing an upper limit 2 eV, which makes them at least five orders of magnitude lighter than the other particles in the standard model.
-This necessitates an extension of the standard model, which not only needs to explain how neutrinos get their mass, but also why the mass is so small.
+The best constraint on the absolute mass of the neutrinos comes from precision measurements of tritium decay, providing an upper limit 2 eV, which makes them at least five orders of magnitude lighter than the other particles in the Standard Model.

+This necessitates an extension of the Standard Model, which not only needs to explain how neutrinos get their mass, but also why the mass is so small.